vallas01/Cardar/README.md

 **Insert GIF**

 ## Home Page
 As mentioned above, a user will have access to the most recent posts.
 When a user clicks on the post, they will be redirected to the specified post route where they can interact with the community and make a comment on the post.
+Make a new post as a demo user and be able to see your post on the home page!

 # Technologies Used
 Cardar was built using the following technologies: